 So what should you do?
 As a starting point, focus on finding colleges that will challenge your student academically but won’t result in your family taking on unrealistic financial obligations.
 Parents should have an honest financial conversation with their students early on in the process to ensure that everyone is on the same page when it comes to paying for a college education.
 And continue to keep an open line of communication as the application process progresses.
 There are more than 4,000 four-year colleges and universities in the United States.
 Many of these schools will provide students with a great education—and a lifetime of memories—at a reasonable cost.

 Parents shouldn’t be expected to have all the answers.
 But we do!
-Find more great college advice in our Parents section.
+Find more great advice in the Parents section of CollegeXpress.